Surveillance

 Cohabitation investigations are built to document shared-residence and shared-routine indicators with lawful, timeline-focused methods for support-related legal disputes.

-• Scope examples: overnight pattern documentation, routine overlap observations, and location/timeline corroboration.
+• Common examples: overnight pattern documentation, routine overlap observations, and location/timeline corroboration.

-• Use cases: alimony review, spousal-support disputes, and claim validation in contested domestic matters.
+• Use cases: alimony review, spousal-support cases, and claim validation in contested domestic matters.

 • Output: structured chronology with source context and report-ready exhibits.